-Your Seton Teaching Fellowship service will begin in mid-July.
+Your Seton Teaching Fellowship will begin in mid-July.
 Your official start date will be discussed during the offer process.

 Yes!
 Fellows are encouraged to live simply and to share communal costs.
-At the beginning of their year, fellows work together to create a community covenant that will help you work together to live simply and on budget with the stipend.
+At the beginning of their year, Fellows work together to create a community covenant that will help you work together to live simply and on budget with the stipend.

 No. In order to be most present to your community and your mission, we ask that you do not take an additional job.

-Seton Teaching Fellows will follow the calendar and teacher absence policies of their Seton Network School.
+Seton Teaching Fellows will follow the calendar and teacher absence policies of their Seton network school.

-We recommend staying on your family’s insurance if it is an option; however, there is a possibility for you to obtain insurance through an outside partnerships that we have with Notre Dame Mission Volunteers.
+We recommend staying on your family’s insurance if it is an option; however, there is a possibility for you to obtain insurance through an outside partnership that we have with Notre Dame Mission Volunteers.
 Please note: Notre Dame Mission Volunteers receives funding for this through a federal grant program and is not guaranteed from year to year.

-There is a possibility for you to obtain loan forbearance through an outside partnerships that we have with Notre Dame Mission Volunteers.
+There is a possibility for you to obtain loan forbearance through an outside partnership that we have with Notre Dame Mission Volunteers.
 Please note: Notre Dame Mission Volunteers receives funding for this through a federal grant program and is not guaranteed from year to year.

 We do!
-You don’t need any experience teaching, just a passion for working with kids and a strong belief that every child can learn and grow in virtue.
+You don’t need any experience teaching, just a passion for working with children and a strong belief that every child can learn and grow in virtue.
 Fellows with a variety of backgrounds will only enhance our program!

 We cover your transportation to and from your placement site.